 Line Structures.
-Construction progressed during 2021 on the renewal and/or replacement of LIRR bridges and viaducts.
-The painting of the bridges at Flushing Main Street, Francis Lewis Boulevard, and Gosman Avenue were all completed, with work performed under the MTA's Small Business Development Program.
-Construction on the Lynbrook and Rockville Centre Viaduct renewals was completed.
-A contract was awarded for the mechanical rehabilitation of Wreck Lead Bridge, which carries the Long Beach Branch over Reynolds Channel.
+Construction progressed during 2022 on the renewal and/or replacement of LIRR bridges and viaducts.
+Construction was initiated for the mechanical rehabilitation of the Wreck Lead Bridge, which carries the Long Beach Branch over Reynolds Channel.
+Construction is also underway for replacement of Cherry Valley Road Bridge, located on the Hempstead Branch in Garden City.